-In Year 10 students will continue with the Edexcel International GCSE Biology course (Code 4BI1).
+In Year 11 students will continue with the Edexcel International GCSE Biology course (Code 4BI1) which will ultimately result in an IGCSE Biology qualification.
 Some students may be following the Edexcel international GCSE Double Award course (Code 4SD0) they opted for at the end of Year 9.